shitwolfymakes/CS-4783-Adv-Soft-Engineering/README.md

 Double-check to make sure the project packages are as listed in requirements.txt, a bad version of Flask caused me major problems

-NOTE: When testing swagger UI on a deployment server, localhost addresses will not work, they are for local testing only.
-Also, Https will only work if the server is started with https enabled.

-Deployment server swagger address: [cs47831.fulgentcorp.com:12137/swagger/](cs47831.fulgentcorp.com:12137/swagger/)
+Deployment server swagger address: [https://localhost:12137/swagger/](https://localhost:12137/swagger/)

 #### To run:
-Navigate to the `flaskapp` folder
-To run with http, use `python3 flaskapp.py`
-To run with https, use `python3 flaskapp.py --cert=adhoc`
+run `docker-compose up --build`

+We got the curl tests working locally, so `./test/curltest.sh` to run the tests.
+You may need to chmod first
+Testing also works with Postman and Swagger

 HTTP listens on port 12136
 HTTPS listens on port 12137
+mysql listens on port 12138